ledy-ccl/cs348-hw4/README copy.md

 The provided tests use `statements_kb.txt`, and you may use `statements_kb2.txt` to generate your own tests.

-# Your task
+# Part 1: Your task

 To get you started, the stubbed out code for the `KnowledgeBase.kb_assert` and `KnowledgeBase.kb_ask` methods are in `student_code.py`.
-Therse methods are called by the tests in `main.py`.
+These methods are called by the tests in `main.py`.

 Your task is two-part: